-\paragraph{Settings of Bayes.} We approximate the posterior using a No-U-turn sampler \citep[NUTS,][]{hoffman14nouturn} with 1000 warm-up steps, followed by 2000 sampling steps across 4 chains with different initialisations, for a total of 8000 samples.
+\paragraph{Bayes settings.} We approximate the posterior using a No-U-Turn sampler \citep[NUTS,][]{hoffman14nouturn} with 1000 warm-up steps, followed by 2000 sampling steps across 4 chains with different initialisations, for a total of 8000 samples.

-\paragraph{Settings for all martingale posteriors.} We run 2000 forward-sampling steps for both BB and Copula.
+\paragraph{Settings common to all martingale posteriors.} We run 2000 forward-sampling steps for both BB and Copula.
 For TabMGP, we find that $N = n + 500$ is sufficient for $\theta(F_{N})$ to converge~(Figure~\ref{fig:convergence-l1-all-data-mean} and Appendix~\ref{sec:diagnostics}) and use only 500 forward-sampling steps.
 We approximate all martingale posterior constructions with 100 samples.

-\paragraph{Settings of TabMGP.} The logits of the predictive rules are obtained from \texttt{TabPFNClassifier.predict\_proba} for logistic regression and \texttt{TabPFNRegressor.predict(output\_type = "full")} for linear regression.
-By default, these logits are scale by a temperature of 0.9.
-For our experiments, we use the untempered logits as our predictive rules, i.e., setting the temperature to 1.
-By construction, TabPFN is not permutation invariant to the order of the dimensions of labels $y$ and features $x$.
-The default implementation of TabPFN uses an ensemble of predictions from randomly permuting the dimensions of labels and features.
-The resulting probability mass functions are then averaged to get the final predictive mass function.
-We use the default number of ensemble in version \texttt{2.0.6}, which is 4 for classifiers and 8 for regressors.
+\paragraph{TabMGP settings.} The predictive outputs are obtained from \texttt{TabPFNClassifier.predict\_proba} for logistic regression and \texttt{TabPFNRegressor.predict(output\_type = "full")} for linear regression.
+By default, the corresponding logits are scaled by a temperature of 0.9.
+For our experiments, we use the distributions induced by the untempered logits as our predictive distributions, i.e., setting the temperature to 1.
+By construction, TabPFN is not permutation invariant to the ordering of the response and feature dimensions.
+The default implementation of TabPFN uses an ensemble of predictions obtained by randomly permuting these dimensions.
+The resulting probability mass functions are then averaged to obtain the final predictive mass function.
+We use the default number of ensemble members in version \texttt{2.0.6}, which is 4 for classifiers and 8 for regressors.

-We use the following two checkpoints: \begin{itemize} \item Classifier: \url{https://huggingface.co/Prior-Labs/TabPFN-v2-clf/blob/main/tabpfn-v2-classifier.ckpt} \item Regressor: \url{https://huggingface.co/Prior-Labs/TabPFN-v2-reg/blob/main/tabpfn-v2-regressor.ckpt} \end{itemize} These are the default checkpoints at the time of running our experiments, and the transformer was pre-trained exclusively on synthetic, exchangable sequence of data.
+We use the following two checkpoints: \begin{itemize} \item Classifier: \url{https://huggingface.co/Prior-Labs/TabPFN-v2-clf/blob/main/tabpfn-v2-classifier.ckpt} \item Regressor: \url{https://huggingface.co/Prior-Labs/TabPFN-v2-reg/blob/main/tabpfn-v2-regressor.ckpt} \end{itemize} These are the default checkpoints when we ran our experiments, and the transformer was pre-trained exclusively on synthetic, exchangeable sequences of data.
 Subsequent iterations of the TabPFN checkpoints, however, have been fine-tuned on real-world datasets, and these checkpoints are not used in our experiments.